princjef/gomarkdoc/cmd/gomarkdoc/README.md

 import "github.com/princjef/gomarkdoc/cmd/gomarkdoc"
 ```

-Package gomarkdoc provides a command line interface for writing golang documentation in markdown format\.
+Package gomarkdoc provides a command line interface for writing golang documentation in markdown format.

-See https://github.com/princjef/gomarkdoc for full documentation of this tool\.
+See https://github.com/princjef/gomarkdoc for full documentation of this tool.

 ## Index